IchikawaYukko/docker-nginx_letsencrypt/README.md

 Renew job will reload nginx to apply new certificates.

 If it fails renewing, you can run `certbot renew` to investigate.
+Or run `certbot renew --dry-run` to test renewing.